 Gmail is a popular web-based email app that is easily accessible from almost any device.
 You can access Gmail anywhere with or without the internet.
-Gmail now offers the “Gmail Offline” feature that lets you read, search, delete. reply to, label and manage your email offline without having a connection to the Internet.
-This feature can be a saviour when you are travelling in no internet areas like the Airplane, tunnel or forests.
+Gmail now offers the “Gmail Offline” feature that lets you read, search, and delete. reply to, label, and manage your email offline without having a connection to the Internet.
+This feature can be a savior when you are traveling in no internet areas like airplanes, tunnels, or forests.

-Gmail offline is currently supported only in Chrome web browser which works in Mac, Windows or other operating systems.
+Gmail offline is currently supported only in the Chrome web browser which works on Mac, Windows, or other operating systems.
 You can perform all your Gmail tasks with Gmail offline.
-Using Gmail offline will still not send or receive email in the real time.
-But when your computer connects to a working network, all your queued tasks will be executed that includes sending email, downloading emails or anything you requested offline.
+Using Gmail offline will still not send or receive an email in real-time.
+But when your computer connects to a working network, all your queued tasks will be executed that including sending emails, downloading emails, or anything you requested offline.

 Enable and Use Gmail Offline

-Before you can use Gmail offline, you need to setup and enable Gmail offline feature while you have the internet connection.
+Before you can use Gmail offline, you need to set up and enable Gmail offline feature while you have an internet connection.
 To do so:

 2. Go to settings via Settings gear on the upper right corner.